varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 ## Adding Business Data Vault performance constructs

-The `Point in Time` and `Bridge` structures are used in Data Vault to make the Data Vault easier to query and to improve query performance.
+The `Point in Time` (PIT) and `Bridge` (BRG) structures are used in Data Vault to make the Data Vault easier to query and to improve query performance.

-For insert-only Data Vault solutions, the Point in Time (PIT) tables provides a convenient way to recreate timelines and end date records so that timeline-sensitive queries are easier to create.
+For insert-only Data Vault solutions, the Point in Time constructs provides a convenient way to recreate timelines and end date records so that timeline-sensitive queries are easier to create.
+This is useful when a Hub has multiple Satellites attached and there is a requirement to query data from several of these Satellites for an event datetime.

+> [!NOTE]
+> Example:
+> A Sales Order has a sale event date time, when the sale occurred.
+The customer involved is identified through a link to the Customer Hub.
+The Customer has a Satellite with demographic information as well as Satellites for marketing and promotions, geographic/address information and loyalty status.
+All these satellites would have individual timelines and finding the relevant rows from each table for the sale event time can result in a complex query.
+The Point In Time table would pre-calculate these time lines so that the query becomes more straightforward.

-The Bridge (BRG) constructs allows multiple Links surrounding a Hub to be combined in one table, minimizing the required joins.
+The Bridge constructs allows multiple Links surrounding a Hub to be combined in one table, minimizing the required joins.

 * Point in Time, PIT, tables are used to create timelines for all changes in all or some Satellites attached to a business entity in a Hub
-* Bridge tables are used to link business entities in Hubs through their link tables into easy to query constructs
+* Bridge, BRG, tables are used to link business entities in Hubs, through their link tables, into easy to query constructs

+> [!NOTE]
+> Example:
+> A Sales Order Core Business Concept is stored in a Hub.
+This has several separate Link table relationships to Customer, Shipping Address, Billing Address, Product, Marketing Campaign, Store Hubs etc. A query to gather attributes from multiple attached Satellites from the linked entities would need to join from main Hub to Link to related Hub to Satellite or Point In Time table for each related entity.
+This rapidly becomes a large number of joins.
+The Bridge table pre-calculate the joins and allows for more straightforward queries.

-BimlFlex implements these artefacts using tables for storage, Stored Procedures for loading and SSIS packages for orchestration.
+BimlFlex implements these artefacts using tables for data storage, Stored Procedures for loading and SSIS packages for orchestration.

 The PIT and Bridge objects are created in the attributes sheet in the Excel metadata editor.